2019 Africa Roundup: Jumia IPOs, China goes digital, Nigeria becomes fintech capital – TechCrunch

 Southern Africa’s Econet Media shut down its Kwese TV digital entertainment business in August.

-And South Africa based, Pan-African focused cryptocurrency payment startup Wala ceased operations in June.
+And South Africa-based, Pan African-focused cryptocurrency payment startup Wala ceased operations in June.
 Founder Tricia Martinez named the continent’s poor infrastructure as one of the culprits to shutting down.
-A possible signal to the startup’s demise could have been its 2017 ICO, where Wala netted only 4% of its $30 million token-offering.
+A possible signal to the startup’s demise could have been its 2017 ICO, where Wala netted only 4% of its $30 million token offering.

 Africa’s startups go global

-2019 saw more startups expand products and business models developed in Africa to new markets abroad.
-In March, Flexclub — a South African venture that matches investors and drivers to cars for ride-hailing services — announced its expansion to Mexico in a partnership with Uber.
+2019 saw more startups expand to new markets abroad products and business models developed in Africa.
+In March, FlexClub — a South African venture that matches investors and drivers to cars for ride-hailing services — announced its expansion to Mexico in a partnership with Uber.

 By December, Migo (formerly branded Mines) had announced its expansion to Brazil on a $20 million Series B raise.